RoyRin/wiki-rag/README.md

 4. Gives a simple API to extract the full wiki article (either through URL or locally) given a title.

-# Necessary things left to do:
+# TODO:
+1. Create some example code for running the FAISS
+2. For RAG, push the store to GPU for speed
+    ```
+        cpu_index = faiss.read_index(str(faiss_path))
+        res = faiss.StandardGpuResources()
+        gpu_index = faiss.index_cpu_to_gpu(res, 0, cpu_index)
+    ```
-1. write a function that you give a text, and it returns the title, and then also queries wikipedia (either locally, or through HTTPS)
+3. write a function that you give a text, and it returns the title, and then also queries wikipedia (either locally, or through HTTPS)
-2. After RAG finishes computing, share it!
-3. a bit of code clean up due to hardcoding paths
+4. a bit of code clean up due to hardcoding paths
+5. Set up a RAG server code,

 # Fun things to do
 1. update RAG to only store an index into the DB, so that you can interface it with PathORAM ( and run it in TEE!)
+2. set up RAG serve to run in AWS nitro

 # Do it for yourself, from Scratch